efekrbas/guns.lol-username-checker/README.md

 # Read

-- If the username is not available, try using an alias instead.
+- If you get the error “Only letters, numbers, and ._ are accepted” when trying to get the username, try getting it from the alias section.

 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.